I keep coming back to Manila

 - Paco: now a middle-class residential-industrial area, it was formerly called "Dilao"* in reference to the Japanese Christian minority who fled Japan and settled at the area as refugees following the ban on Christianity imposed during the Tokugawa Shogunate.
 A statue of their leader, Ukon "Justo" Takayama, stands at the plaza in front of the old train station today.

-- Pandacan: the home of Spanish-era playwright Francisco Balagtas, this largely residential area also where the city's main petroleum fuel depot is located.
+- Pandacan: the home of Spanish-era playwright Francisco Balagtas, this largely residential area also where the city's main petroleum fuel depot was once located.

 - San Andres, a middle-class suburb connecting Manila to Makati City, characterized by the presence of run-down tenement housing which makes it sorts of a middle ground between Gangsterland Tondo and the upscale Ermita-Malate area.